The SMFCSD Emergency Response and Crisis Management Plan was developed to:

 - Do not call your child on a cell phone.

 - For information, call the District office at (650) 312-7700.
 We will make every effort to have individuals available to answer your questions.
-In the event phones are not operating, information will be broadcast through local radio and TV stations.
+In the event phones are not operating, information will be posted on our district website, on our district social media pages and broadcast through local radio and TV stations.

 - Information updates will be broadcast at regular determined intervals not more than every three hours.